St Mary's Roman Catholic Church, Clapham

 St Mary's Church, Clapham, officially Our Immaculate Lady of Victories, is a Grade II*-listed Roman Catholic church on Clapham Park Road in Clapham, South London, England run by the London province of the Redemptorist Congregation within the Archdiocese of Southwark.
 The church is located on the corner of Clapham Common, near Clapham Common tube station.

 The current Bishop of Hallam, Ralph Heskett, was parish priest at St Mary's between 1999 and 2008.
-The current parish priest of St Mary's is Fr Richard Reid CSsR.
+The current parish priest of St Mary's is Fr Caspar Mukabva CSsR.

 Church building

 Founded by Bishop (later Cardinal) Nicholas Wiseman, the foundation stone of the current church of St Mary's was laid in 1849.
-Designed in a Gothic Revival style by William Wardell, the building was completed during 1851 and blessed by Cardinal Wiseman on 14 May 1851.
+Designed in a Gothic Revival style by William Wardell, with fittings by John Francis Bentley, the building was completed during 1851 and blessed by Cardinal Wiseman on 14 May 1851.
 On 8 February 1979 the church was listed on the National Heritage List for England.

+The church is joined to the adjacent Redemptorist monastery which is also a grade II* listed building.